cozy/cozy-docs/src/documents/hack/getting-started/discover-americano.html.md

   };
 ```

-This will **automatically** do the old "Bookmark.defineRequest" when the server starts.
+This will **automatically** trigger the old "Bookmark.defineRequest" when the server starts.
 Americano's Cozy plugin knows that the "all request" is often the same and offers this handy shortcut:

 ```javascript
 americano = require('americano');